KeinJulian/MySqlVault/README.md

-# MySqlVault for Spigot/Bungeecord 1.8.8
+# MySqlVault for Spigot 1.8.8
 VaultPlugin working with MySql databases to sync data between servers (GrieferGames Bewerbung)

 --------------------------------------------------------------------------------------------------------------